TehGM/Wolfringo/README.md

 Cached entities have lifetime of current connection, and will be automatically removed when client disconnects, regardless if it was a manual disconnection, or automatic hourly disconnection requested by the server.

 You can selectively opt out of caching by using following properties of the client: `UsersCachingEnabled`, `GroupsCachingEnabled`, `CharmsCachingEnabled`, `AchievementsCachingEnabled`.
 [Hosted WolfClient](Wolfringo.Hosting/HostedWolfClientOptions) can set these properties in its appsettings section.

+### Errors when sending
+If server responds with an error, [MessageSendingException](Wolfringo.Core/MessageSendingException.cs) will be thrown and provide a error details.
+To handle errors, use try-catch block when sending any message.

+This exception will not be logged automatically by the client.

 ## Extending the client
 #### Serializer maps